truj/midica/README.md

     - Percussion shortcuts (English or German)
     - Instrument shortcuts (English or German)

-### Features of Midica's MIDI programming language
+# Features of Midica's MIDI programming language

-to be continued...
+Not yet documented.